RLKANG/TicTacToe/README.md

 # TicTacToe
-### THIS IS MY FIRST APP PROJECT###

-Straightforward implementation of TicTacToe game with 'Player vs. Player' and 'Player vs. Computer' modes using AndroidStudio
+## Straightforward implementation of TicTacToe game with 'Player vs. Player' and 'Player vs. Computer' modes using AndroidStudio ##

-Home Screen:
+# Home Screen: #

 New Game button: Resets the board to an empty board (if Challenge mode is "Computer first" and it is Player vs. Computer mode, then the computer will have made a move)